 We Millennial Beasts

 Let’s take a good look at us.
 We want to work for companies based on a lateral management structure, or we want no boss at all.
-We want to work hard at things we love, things our talents are best suited for.
+We want to work hard at things we love and seek vocations that make use of our talents.
 We’re ok with having 3 enjoyable sources of income versus one monotonous 9 – 5 (I have to drink something sweet after I say “9 to 5” to get the taste out).
 We want to spend as much time as possible with family and friends.

 We wrestle daily with pursuing our parent’s or society’s expectations of us.
 We second-guess going to college or higher.
 We like to have options.
 We need a 3rd, 4th, or 5th failure before we know that this isn’t something we’re good at.
 We have short attention spans and seek wide-spanning connections.
 I miss anything?